jentery/508/notes.md

 * acts of deliberate manipulation (both aesthetic and political) (xix),
 * rooted in the hand (manus) or handmade (xix),
 * directives (usually against something) articulated by a specific "we" (xxi),
-* serious and frequently without irony (xxi),
+* serious, and frequently without irony (xxi),
-* situated in time, typically with an investment in being the first to do something (xxiii),
+* situated in time, typically with an investment in being first (xxiii),
 * instructive or pedagogical (xxiii),
 * arranged or, indeed, designed (xxiii),
 * efforts to label or categorize (even if loosely) (xxiv),